 The people building onconephrology

 Onconephrology and MGRS are young fields carried by a relatively small community of clinicians and scientists.
-This page recognizes the most prolific contributors — measured across 24,027 PubMed articles spanning eight subfields — and maps who works where.
-Every figure is counted in code from real records; it reflects publication volume, not a ranking of merit or influence.
+This page recognizes its leading clinical contributors — ranked by a blend of publication volume and citation impact across 15,329 human/clinical PubMed articles in eight subfields (filtered toward clinical work; see the method notes below) — and maps who works where.
+Every figure is counted in code from real records; it is a bibliometric measure, not a ranking of merit or influence.

 The onconephrology field